VOLTTRON/volttron/docs/source/specifications/driver-override.rst

 5. User shall be able to clear all the overrides.

-6. Any changes to override pattern list shall be  the config store.
+6. Any changes to override patterns list shall be stored in the config store.
+On startup, list of override patterns and corresponding end times are retrieved from the config store.
+If the end time is indefinite or greater than current time for any pattern, then override is set on the matching devices for remaining duration of time.

-7. Whenever a device is newly configured or removed, a check is made to see if it is part of the overridden patterns.
-If yes, it is added/removed from list of overridden devices.
+7. Whenever a device is newly configured, a check is made to see if it is part of the overridden patterns.
+If yes, it is added to list of overridden devices.

+8. When a device is being removed, a check is made to see if it is part of the overridden devices.
+If yes, it is removed from the list of overridden devices.

 Driver RPC Methods
 ********************
-set_override_on( pattern, duration=1.0, indefinite_duration=False, failsafe_revert=True, staggered_revert=True ) - Turn on override condition on all the devices matching the pattern.
-The time duration for the override condition has to be in seconds.
+set_override_on( pattern, duration=0.0, failsafe_revert=True, staggered_revert=True ) - Turn on override condition on all the devices matching the pattern.
+Time duration for the override condition has to be in seconds.
+For indefinite duration, the time duration has to be <= 0.0.

 set_override_off( pattern ) - Turn off override condition on all the devices matching the pattern.
 The specified pattern will be removed from the override patterns list.
 All the devices falling under the given pattern will be removed from the list of overridden devices.